The Brooklyn Ghost

 In a further dig for information, this small news article appeared in an issue of the Times from February 21st, 1881:

-‘While Officer Hulton was patrolling his post on Montgomery street, Jersey City, yesterday morning, a man accosted him and asked to be taken into custody, saying that he felt an attack of insanity coming to him.
+‘While Officer Hulton was patrolling his post on Montgomery Street, Jersey City, yesterday morning, a man accosted him and asked to be taken into custody, saying that he felt an attack of insanity coming to him.
 The officer took the man to the First Precinct Station house, where he described himself as Edward F. Smith, Captain of the Schooner George H. Bent, now lying at Hunter’s point.
-Shortly after his arrival at the Station House, Smith’s insanity developed itself and he was confined in a room and the County Physician was summoned.
-Last evening he seemed to have grown better was talked quite sensibly.’
+Shortly after he arrived at the Station House, Smith’s insanity developed itself, and he was confined in a room, and the County Physician was summoned.
+Last evening, he seemed to have grown better and talked quite sensibly.’

 Could this man have been the same Edward F. Smith who endured Clinton Avenue’s hauntings?